R32/no-vdom/README.md

 A haxelib for building HTML `macro components`:

-* Easy *If you know css selector and haxe, you will understand all the syntax in just 1 minutes.*
+* Easy: If you know css selector and haxe, you will understand all the syntax in just 1 minutes.

-  > no jsx and no need add any extra meta/info to HTML

 * Intelligent: